Spring · April

 How often does Rachel publish?

-Rachel publishes new essays and recipes weekly, with occasional seasonal long-form pieces.
+Rachel publishes new essays throughout the week, with the archive updated regularly through both timely and evergreen pieces.
 Everything is announced on the homepage and in the archive.